-Rule 302.1 Dismissal for Lack of Personal Jurisdiction
+Rule 302.1 Dismissal for Lack of Personal Jurisdiction (NEW RULE)

-- A. The magisterial district judge may dismiss a complaint for lack of personal jurisdiction. - B. A party may request a hearing for the limited purpose of contesting personal jurisdiction.
-Such a request or the party's appearance at such a hearing shall not constitute a waiver of the right to raise any defense including questions of jurisdiction or venue. - C. The magisterial district judge shall issue written notice of the dismissal to the parties.
+- A. The magisterial district judge may dismiss a complaint at any time for lack of personal jurisdiction. - B. The magisterial district judge shall issue written notice of the dismissal to the parties.